Strong Stability of Sampled-data Riesz-spectral Systems: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have analyzed robustness of strong stability with respect to sampling.
 We have limited our attention to the situation where the generator $A$ is a Riesz-spectral operator and $0 \in \sigma(A) \setminus \sigma_p(A)$.
-We have presented conditions under which the sufficient condition for strong stability in the the Arendt-Batty-Lyubich-V\~u theorem is preserved under sampling.
+We have presented conditions under which the sufficient condition for strong stability in the the Arendt-Batty-Lyubich-V\~u theorem is preserved between the original continuous-time system and the sampled-data system under fast sampling.
 Our future work is to analyze robustness of polynomial stability with respect to sampling.